Entering Laguna del Laja National Park, Antuco Volcano in the distance.

 Revising the Route

 I devised a new route that cut back down to the Pan American Highway, then south to Victoria where we would pick up the road to Pucón.
-According to the map, it was mostly tarmac (although I was already starting to question the accuracy of the maps) and I figured if we left early we could cover the 220 odd miles by late afternoon and still have time to take a look at Laguna de la Laja in the morning.
-So, we enjoyed a lazy afternoon.
-December is still the low season and the place was nearly empty.
-We picked wild cherries and followed a steep path down to the Rio Laja, where we sat on boulders, eating the fruit in the evening sun.
-Our feet cold in the crystal green water, Antuco soaring over us, and the stress and bustle of New York far from our minds.
+According to the map, it was mostly tarmac (although I was already starting to question the accuracy of the maps) and I figured if we left early we could cover the 220 miles by late afternoon and still have time to take a look at Laguna de la Laja in the morning.
+We enjoyed a lazy afternoon.
+December is still the low season and the place was empty.
+We picked wild cherries and followed a path down to the creek.
+We sat on boulders, eating the fruit in the evening sun, our feet cold in the crystal green water, Antuco soaring over us, and the stress and bustle of New York already far from our minds.

 Eleven Hours to Pucón